What are differences between fully acrylic and Cobalt- Chrome dentures? - By Dr Amir Mostofi DDS, Dip. MSc.

 Previous

-A budget alternative to fixed full jaw implant prosthesis is a snap on denture (overdenture) starting from £2500.
+A budget alternative to fixed full jaw implant prosthesis is a snap on denture (over-denture) starting from £3000.
 By Dr Amir Mostofi DDS, Dip. , MSc.

 Next